airbnb/kafka-statsd-metrics2/README.md

 Metrics can be filtered based on the metric name and the metric dimensions (min, max, percentiles, etc).

 ## Supported Kafka versions
+- For Kafka `0.9.0.0` or later use `kafka-statsd-metrics2-0.5.0`
 - For Kafka `0.8.2.0` or later use `kafka-statsd-metrics2-0.4.0`
 - For Kafka `0.8.1.1` or prior use `kafka-statsd-metrics2-0.3.0`

 ## Releases
+### 0.5.0

+ - `0.5.0` add support to report new producer/consumer metrics in kafka-0.9
+ - Compatible with Kafka 0.8
+ - A complete list of all the metrics supported in the metrics reporter can be found [here](http://docs.confluent.io/2.0.1/kafka/monitoring.html)

 ### 0.4.0

  - `0.4.0` adds support for tags on metrics.
 See [dogstatsd extensions](http://docs.datadoghq.com/guides/dogstatsd/#tags).
 If your statsd server does not support tags, you can disable them in the Kafka configuration.
 See property `external.kafka.statsd.tag.enabled` below.